Japanese horror: History and evolution

 After the bombing of Hiroshima and Nagasaki in 1945, Japanese horror cinema would mainly consist of vengeful ghosts, radiation mutants, and kaiju (giant irradiated monsters) starting with Godzilla (1954).
 The post-war era is also when the horror genre rose to prominence in Japan.
 One of the first major Japanese horror films was Onibaba (1964), directed by Kaneto Shindo.
 The film is categorized as a historical horror drama where a woman and her mother-in-law attempt to survive during a civil war.
 Like many early Japanese horror films, elements are drawn largely from traditional Kabuki and Noh theater.
 Onibaba also shows heavy influence from World War II.
 Shindo himself revealed the make-up used in the unmasking scene was inspired by photos he had seen of mutilated victims of the atomic bombings.
-In 1965, the film Kwaidan was released.
-Directed by Masaki Kobayashi, Kwaidan is an anthology film comprising four stories, each based upon traditional ghost stories.
+Kwaidan (1964), directed by Masaki Kobayashi, is an anthology film comprising four stories, each based upon traditional ghost stories.
 Similar to Onibaba, Kwaidan weaves elements of Noh theater into the story.
 The anthology uses elements of psychological horror rather than jump scare tactics common in Western horror films.
 Additionally, Kwaidan showcases one commonality seen in various Japanese horror films, that being the recurring imagery of the woman with long, unkempt hair falling over her face.
-Examples of other films created after Kwaidan weaving this motif into the story are Ring (1998), The Grudge (2004), and Exte (2007).
-This imagery was directly taken from a traditional Japanese folklore tale similar to the Medusa.
+Examples of other films created after Kwaidan weaving this motif into the story are Ring (1998), Ju-On: The Grudge (2002), and Exte (2007).
+Another notable film worth mentioning is House (1977), which is a surreal horror movie about a group of schoolgirls who visit their aunt in the country.

-J-Horror

 In the 1980s, there was a distinct shift away from gory, slasher-style films of violent spectacle, towards the psychologically thrilling and intensely atmospheric type, led by the director Norio Tsuruta.
 Tsuruta's 1991 and 1992 film series Scary True Stories began a categorical shift in these films, which are sometimes abbreviated to "J-horror".

 In contemporary Japanese horror films, a dominant feature is haunted houses and the break-up of nuclear families.
 Additionally, monstrous mothers become a major theme, not just in films but in Japanese horror novels as well.
 Kiyoshi Kurosawa's film Sweet Home (1989) provides the basis for the contemporary haunted house film and also served as an inspiration to the Resident Evil games.
 Japanese culture has seen increased focus on family life, where loyalty to superiors has been de-emphasized.
 From this, any act of dissolving a family was seen as horrifying, making it a topic of particular interest in Japanese horror media.